jonnor/embeddedml/projects/dollar_tinyml/content/human_activity_recognition.md

 It may also be possible to keep a buffer of computed features (much smaller in size) for the windows and classify them together.
 This would allow to reduce the window size, but maintain infomation from a similar amount of time in order to keep performance up.

+So it seems feasible to find a configuration under 2 kB RAM that has good performance.

 ### Feature extraction

 In the previously referenced paper they used 9 features.
-These compute simple statistics directly.
+These compute simple statistics directly on each window.
 No FFT or similar heavy processing is used.
 This should have a neglible RAM (under 256 bytes) and FLASH usage (under 5kB).

 IMAGE: feature extraction illustrated

-Just 9 features

 ### Random Forest classifier